sayakinfosec/cyber101/Section12_DefensiveSecurityTooling/CAPA.md

 CAPA is best combined with other static and dynamic tools (strings, PEStudio, IDA, or sandboxes like Any.Run) for holistic analysis.

+💻 CAPA Web Explorer (Highly Recommended):
+Instead of running CAPA from the terminal, most analysts use the CAPA Web Explorer - a visual, interactive interface hosted at https://mandiant.github.io/capa/explorer/#/.
+It allows you to:

+Upload your CAPA output (JSON or text) and explore it visually.

+Filter by namespaces, MITRE mappings, or rule categories.

+Click through capabilities and evidence for an intuitive investigation flow.

+This makes learning and reviewing CAPA results much easier, especially when you’re just starting out or handling large, complex samples.

 ---

 ### Conclusion